 I have found several references online to Luisa having written an autobiography titled "Nothing Lasts Forever", however searches for the book have been fruitless, so its existence is a mystery.
 Roger Moore wrote several autobiographies, but, for someone to whom he was married for 30 years, Luisa is most notable by her absence, mentioned in passing when it is unavoidable, but for the most part like a ghost figure who you know was there but that you must only talk about in whispers - so no enlightening information and only one photograph.

-- Mia nonna poliziotto (credited) ....
-Probably credit only
+- Mia nonna poliziotto ....
+Ileana's sister (credited)

-- Tempesta sur Ceylon (credited in some versions) ....
-Helga (appearance uncertain)
+- Tempesta sur Ceylon ....
+Helga (credited in some versions - appearance uncertain)

 There are a number of other films where Luisa is credited with appearing somewhere online, so if you have any of these you know what to do.

-She should also appear in a number of James Bond-related items found as extras on DVD's such as appearances at premieres and on-set footage, so I will be investigating those.
+She should also appear in a number of James Bond-related items found as extras on DVD's such as appearances at premieres and on-set footage.